zesje/zesje/README.md

 As a test coverage tool, `pytest-cov` is used.

+To view test coverage, run

+    yarn cov

-To view test coverage, use Conda in the Zesje repo and run `python -m pytest --cov=zesje tests/`
+Or use Conda in the Zesje repo and run `python -m pytest --cov=zesje tests/`

 #### Policy errors